kleinschmidt/svalp-2016/notes.md

     1. distributional learning works with it.
     2. there's not a lot of variability across talkers, so we predict that there will be pretty strong constraints from prior experience
     3. we have (or soon will have) pretty good estimates of what the variability is like across talkers _in the world_.

+# Talk Outline

+* Intro
+* Methods + results
+    * distributional learning paradigm: people hear b/p minimal pairs, click on picture matching what they heard.
+    * we know that in these experiments, people adjust their category boundaries based on the distributions of cues, even without any kind of labeling information. [@Clayards2008, @Munson2011].
+    * we measure how _well_ people learn teh distributionsby